Was it medical negligence, or just one of those things?

 • Arranged amputation for conditions of the finger, which limits the function of the hands

-How do I know if I can claim?
+How do I know if I can make a finger amputation claim?

 It costs nothing to find out if you have a claim for amputation due to negligence.
 In our experience, some common cases we have seen in the past relating to finger amputation include

-• Misdiagnosis of a serious infection or illness such as meningitis or diabetes, if these are not treated correctly, your condition can worsen, and can lead to finger amputation
+• Misdiagnosis of a serious infection or illness such as meningitis or diabetes, if these are not treated correctly, your condition can worsen and can lead to finger amputation

 • Vascular disease misdiagnosis